 Program at a Glance

-The 48-credit program can be completed in two years.
+The 48-credit program can be completed in as little as two years.

 We offer a cross-disciplinary curriculum in urban planning with an emphasis on sustainability and combating climate change.